LiamSkop/Chavr/README.md

 4. **No audio devices found**: Check microphone permissions and connections
 5. **Permission errors**: Grant microphone access to your terminal/IDE
 6. **CUDA out of memory**: Use `--device cpu` or `--compute int8` for lower memory usage
+7. **AI not responding**: Check that GEMINI_API_KEY is set correctly in .env file
+8. **API quota exceeded**: Check your Google AI Studio billing and usage limits
+9. **Rate limit errors**: Wait a moment and try again, or check your API key permissions

 ### Getting Help